 Melt gussies up the humble grilled cheese sandwich with gourmet add-ons such as sauerkraut, smoked turkey, jalapeños, walleye, berry jam, pesto-even pierogis!
 Purists (or picky eaters) can always opt for a Kindergartner, the toasted classic with cheese and bread only.
 You should know going in: These sandwiches are ginormous.
 Come starving, or plan to share.
-Multiple locations; meltbarandgrilled.com
+Multiple locations.

 Founded in 1920, this University Circle fixture includes a Human Origins Gallery that traces 6 million years of evolution from fossils and primates to modern man.
 (Say hi to Lucy, a re-created 3.2 million-year-old partial skeleton and the centerpiece of the exhibit.)
-The hands-on Discovery Center and the dinosaurs are popular with younger visitors, and the digital-projection planetarium shows are interesting for all ages.
-(216) 231-4600; cmnh.org
+The museum is in the middle of a $150 million expansion and renovation due to be finished in 2024.

 For loyal fans, this cult classic is required viewing at least once during the holiday season.
 The restored Cleveland house where the movie was filmed stays open year-round for pilgrimages.
 Want to pretend to shoot the coveted Red Ryder BB gun?
 Knock yourself out.
 Oh, and the leg lamps in the gift shop make ideal souvenirs.

 This destination amusement park, an hour west of Cleveland, is mecca for adrenaline junkies, boasting 17 roller coasters and other extreme rides.
 We dare you not to scream on the Millennium Force as it races down the track at 93 mph.
 Not quite that brave?
 Elsewhere in the 365 acres, you'll find plenty of tamer options, such as Snoopy-theme rides and attractions for younger guests, live entertainment and the Soak City waterpark.